 Absolutely!
 Health & safety guidelines are of utmost importance to our team, regardless of who they impact.

-ISI Florence will not manage any contact tracing.
-However, the Institute will keep a record of everyone who enters the facility for a minimum of 14 days.
-Should we receive word from staff, faculty, students, or Italian health authorities that someone in our facilities has been exposed to the coronavirus, we shall support all impacted individuals by following the protocol issued by the Italian authorities.
+ISI Florence does not manage any contact tracing.
+However, the Institute keeps a record of everyone who enters the facility for a minimum of 14 days.
+In the event we receive word from staff, faculty, students, or Italian health authorities that someone in our facilities has been exposed to the coronavirus, we will support all impacted individuals by following the protocol issued by the Italian authorities.

-We will also monitor student travel through our mandatory independent travel forms, required each time a student leaves their host city for anything other than an Institute-sponsored field trip or activity.
-Our student services team will use this information to see whether students plan to visit outbreak areas (as this is a precautionary, preventive measure).
+We also monitor student travel through our mandatory independent travel forms, required each time a student leaves their host city for anything other than an Institute-sponsored field trip or activity.
+Our Health and Safety team uses this information to see whether students plan to visit outbreak areas (as this is a precautionary, preventive measure).

 While we would love to encourage everyone to study abroad, if you belong to a group that is at high-risk for covid-19 complications, we encourage you to postpone your study abroad experience.
 While Italy’s medical system is one of the best in the world and our staff would be happy to support you to the extent they are able, we anticipate that it would be very difficult for you and your loved ones should you be high-risk and fall ill while abroad.
 Fortunately, most students are not in a high-risk group, due to age and other factors.
 However, we recommend that you check with your doctor before committing to travel, especially if you have any pre-existing conditions.

-During orientation and in your welcome packet, you’ll be provided with the contact information for local health and emergency services.
-Our staff can also provide you with contact information for local English-speaking doctors and other specialists.
+During orientation and in your welcome folder, you’re provided with the contact information for local health and emergency services.
+Our staff also provide you with contact information for local English-speaking doctors and other specialists.

-Although our staff will not be able to physically accompany students to their appointments due to restrictions, our team can be available by phone or video chat, to assist with any medical visits or health concerns.
-Our 24/7 emergency phone will also be available, as usual.
+Although our staff are not able to physically accompany students to their appointments due to restrictions, our team is available by phone or video chat, to assist with any medical visits or health concerns.
+Our 24/7 emergency phone is also available, as usual.
 Rest assured, the Italian healthcare system is among the best in the world and is well prepared for any emergencies.

 If any students were exposed to covid-19 while abroad, we ask that they immediately notify our Health, Safety, and Wellness Coordinator at the Institute.
-They will ask potentially infected students to stay in their apartment and self-isolate until they can be tested, or until 14 days have passed.
-Italian testing is very efficient.
-Health officials will come to the home to perform the test, but if you are asymptomatic your test may not be a priority.
+Potentially infected students or those showing symptoms of covid-19 will be asked to self-isolate in their apartment until a physician can assess the situation and determine if a test is required.
+Italian testing is easily accessible and very efficient.
+In most cases health officials will come to the home to perform the test, but if you are asymptomatic your test may not be a priority.